The governors would like to introduce themselves:-

 I’m excited to have just joined Heathlands Primary Academy as Deputy Head Teacher.
 I’m looking forward to helping Heathlands become the best school in Bournemouth!
 I have taught at three local schools previously, in various teaching and leadership positions.
 I am a passionate sports fan and support Tottenham Hotspur and Roger Federer unreservedly .

-Before becoming a teacher I was a software engineer which I stopped and had my 3 children, I then worked as a TA at a local special school before being encouraged to become a teacher.
+Before becoming a teacher I was a software engineer, I then had my 3 and when they went to school I worked as a TA at a local special school before being encouraged to become a teacher.
 I qualified as a teacher in 2000 and have worked in several schools in the Poole and Bournemouth area.
 I have been at Heathlands since 2013 where I came for a one term, part-time secondment but loved it so much I've stayed!
-I have been SENCO and for the last 2 years and a governor for a similar amount of time.
+I have been SENCO and for the last 3 years and a governor for a similar amount of time.
 In my spare time I enjoy playing my trombone and geocaching.